GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/data/plugins/grafana-clock-panel/README.md

 - **Mode**:

   Default is time.
-  If countdown is chosen then set the Countdown Deadline to start the countdown.
+  If countdown is chosen then set the Countdown End Time to start the countdown.
-  If countup is chosen then set the Countup Startline to start the countup.
+  If countup is chosen then set the Countup Begin Time to start the countup.

 - **12 or 24 hour**: